chaseofthejungle/js-concepts-guide/README.md

 **Strict Mode [ECMAScript 5 standard and later]:** The directive `"use strict"` (a literal expression, rather than a statement) toggles on the JavaScript strict mode.
 It prevents undeclared variables from being usable and requires stricter error handling and parsing during runtime.

 TODO #1: Add code examples for each section.
-TODO #2: Debouncing, Hoisting, IIFEs, Polyfills, Scopes, and Throttling.
+TODO #2: Add sections on Debouncing, Hoisting, IIFEs, Polyfills, Scopes, and Throttling.
-TODO #3: Add and explain methods for the following categories: Arrays, Dates, JSON, Math, Objects, Promises, Strings.
+TODO #3: Add and explain methods for the following categories: Arrays, Dates, JSON, Math, Objects, Promises.